Home Depot beats sales, profit estimates

 Continue Reading Below

 The Atlanta-based home-improvement chain’s profit rose 5.8 percent year-over-year to $2.5 billion, or $2.28 a share in the three months through January.
 While revenue fell 2.7 percent from a year ago to $25.78 billion, it still edged out the $25.76 billion that analysts expected.
+Home Depot's 2019 results consisted of 52 weeks while its 2018 results consited of 53 weeks.

 |Ticker